OfficeDev/open-xml-docs/docs/how-to-retrieve-application-property-values-from-a-word-processing-document.md

     End Using
 ```

-Given the reference to the <span
-class="keyword">WordProcessingDocument</span> object, you can retrieve a
+Given the reference to the **WordProcessingDocument** object, you can retrieve a
 reference to the <span sdata="cer"
-target="P:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.ExtendedFilePropertiesPart"><span
-class="nolink">ExtendedFilePropertiesPart</span></span> property of the
+target="P:DocumentFormat.OpenXml.Packaging.WordprocessingDocument.ExtendedFilePropertiesPart">**ExtendedFilePropertiesPart**** property of the
 document.
 This object provides its own properties, each of which exposes
 one of the application document properties.